Deadlines & sessions

 - What are vPICO sessions, and how will they work?

 vPICOs are modelled after the EGU General Assembly's popular interactive touchscreen presentations.
-Each session will feature approximately 20 abstracts and begin with a 'lightning round' of live 2-minute talks (each based on 1 slide) moderated by the conveners.
+Each session will feature approximately 20 abstracts per time block of 90 minutes and begin with a 'lightning round' of live 2-minute talks (each based on 1 slide) moderated by the conveners.
 Following this introduction, each abstract will have its own 'breakout' live text chat to stimulate further discussion, just as PICO presenters assemble around individual touchscreens to continue their conversations in Vienna.
 While the breakout chats are happening, the session's central webinar room will remain open for a central discussion hosted by the conveners.
-Participants will also be able to hold separate discussions in breakout groups.

 - How will solicited speaker presentations differ from standard ones?

-Conveners will have the flexibility to schedule a small number of longer (10-minute) solicited presentations during each session's lightning round.
+Conveners will have the flexibility to schedule a small number of longer (5-minute or 10-minute) solicited presentations during each session's lightning round.